 3. Demonstration that the customer qualifies for opt-out.

 (D) For customers filing notification of opt-out under paragraph (6)(A)1. or 2., notification of the utility’s acknowledgement or plan to dispute a customer’s notification to opt-out of participation in demand-side programs shall be delivered in writing to the customer and to the staff within thirty (30) days of when the utility received the written notification of opt-out from the customer.
+Shall submit documentation to show adequate to demonstrate compliance (Walmart)

 (E) For customers filing notification of opt-out under paragraph (6)(A)3., the staff will make the determination of whether the customer meets the criteria of paragraph (6)(A)3.
-Notification of the staff’s acknowledgement or disagreement with customer’s qualification to opt-out of participation in demand-side programs shall be delivered to the customer and to the utility within thirty (30) days of when the staff received the written notification of opt-out.
+Notification of the staff’s acknowledgement or disagreement with customer’s qualification to opt-out of participation in demand-side programs shall be delivered to the customer and to the utility within thirty (30) days of when the staff received complete documentation of compliance with (6)(A)3.

 (F) Timing and effect of opt-out provisions.

+1. A customer notice of opt-out shall be received by the utility no earlier than September 1 and not later than October 30 to be effective for the following calendar year.

+2. A customer who has received acknowledgement of opt-out pursuant to Section (6)(A)3 shall file, no earlier than September 1 and not later than October 30 every MEEIA cycle (enviro) from which the most recent acknowledgement was received, a renewal notice to continue opt-out.
+Such renewal notice shall include a demonstration of continued compliance consistent with the requirements of Section (6)(A)3.
+The opt out should be tied to utility programs.
+Companies like Walmart are put at a disadvantage.
+Uncertain of appropriate time span.
+(Walmart) They want to verify the savings annually (OPC)

-A customer notice shall be received by the utility no earlier than September 1 and not later than October 30 to be effective for the following calendar year.
-For that calendar year and each successive calendar year until the customer revokes the notice pursuant to subsection (6)(H), none of the costs of approved demand-side programs of an electric utility offered pursuant to 4 CSR 240-20.093, 4 CSR 240-20.094, 4 CSR 240-3.163, and 4 CSR 240-3.164 or by other authority and no other charges implemented in accordance with section 393.1075, RSMo, shall be assigned to any account of the customer, including its affiliates and subsidiaries listed on the customer’s written notification of opt-out.
+3. For that calendar year in which the customer receives acknowledgement of opt-out and each successive calendar year until the customer either revokes the notice pursuant to subsection (6)(H), or the customer is notified that it no longer satisfies the requirements of Section (6)(A)3, none of the costs of approved demand-side programs of an electric utility offered pursuant to 4 CSR 240-20.093, 4 CSR 240-20.094, or by other authority and no other charges implemented in accordance with section 393.1075, RSMo, shall be assigned to any account of the customer, including its affiliates and subsidiaries listed on the customer’s written notification of opt-out.

 (G) Dispute notices.
-If the utility or staff provides notice that a customer does not meet the opt-out criteria to qualify for opt-out, the customer may file a complaint with the commission.
+If the utility or staff provides notice that a customer does not meet the opt-out criteria to qualify for opt-out or renewal of opt-out, the customer may file a complaint with the commission.
 The commission shall provide notice and an opportunity for a hearing to resolve any dispute.

 (H) Revocation.
 A customer may revoke an opt-out by providing written notice to the utility and commission two to four (2–4) months in advance of the calendar year for which it will become eligible for the utility’s demand-side program’s costs and benefits.
 Any customer revoking an opt-out to participate in a program will be required to remain in the program for the number of years over which the cost of that program is being recovered, or until the cost of their participation in that program has been recovered.